Daddy (2001 film): Production

 The second schedule had scenes shot at a private home at Banjara Hills, Hyderabad.
 Two of the fight sequences were choreographed by Pawan Kalyan.
 Saroj Khan choreographed four songs "Aadu Aadinchu", "Mandara Bugguloki", "Naa Pranama" and "Patta Pakkinti".
 A couple of songs were shot in Vienna and Austria while the song "Vaana Vaana" was shot at 2nd floor of Annapurna Studios.

 Soundtrack

+Music was composed by S. A. Rajkumar and the lyrics were provided by Chandrabose, Sirivennela Sitarama Sastry, Bhuvanachandra and Srinivas.
 The audio was released on 14 September 2001.
 The fans of Chiranjeevi all over the state organized the audio release of the film and they selected the district headquarters as the venues and invited the top-rank government officials and politicians.
-Music was composed by S. A. Rajkumar and the lyrics were provided by Chandrabose, Sirivennela Sitarama Sastry, Bhuvanachandra and Srinivas.
-The songs were received well by the audience.